Sentra-Brain/sentra-platform/deploy/README.md

 - Use `docker-compose.dev.yml` for local development with live reload and mounted volumes.
 - Use `docker-compose.yml` for deployment with pre-built images.
 - Environment variables are centralized in `.dev.env`.
-- GPU passthrough for `llama-server` is required both in production and local development:
+- GPU passthrough for `vllm-server` is required for optimal performance in both production and local development:
   - Ensure NVIDIA drivers and Docker NVIDIA runtime are installed.
   - For WSL2: install CUDA Toolkit inside WSL.
   - For Linux/Mac: `nvidia-container-toolkit` must be configured.